Thai-Chinese Heritage in Bangkok

 Museum Siam

 At the main entrance to Wat Mangkon Kamalawat, I spotted a giant portrait of the Thai king hanging high above.
 I found the “Thain-ess” of this Thai Chinese temple fascinating.
 The question of Thai-ness is an interesting one, and Bangkok happens to have just one such museum to answer that question.
-A few blocks away from the world-famous Wat Pho is Museum Siam, a “discovery museum” dedicated to the meaning of national identity and Thailand’s relations with other cultures in the region.
-In the era of globalization and increased cross-migration, issues with national identity could not be more relevant for a multi-ethnic nation like Thailand.
+A few blocks away from the world-famous Wat Pho is the Museum Siam, a “discovery museum” dedicated to exploring the meaning of national identity and Thailand’s relationships with other cultures in the region.
+In the era of globalization and increased cross-border migration, issues related to national identity are more relevant than ever for a multi-ethnic nation like Thailand.

-Housed inside the former office of the Ministry of Commerce, Museum Siam is surprisingly small.
-It was not aware of what it means to be a “discovery” museum, and it wasn’t long until Brian said that the target audience is children.
+Housed inside the former Ministry of Commerce office building, Museum Siam is surprisingly compact.
+It wasn't aware of what it means to be a “discovery” museum, and it wasn’t long before Brian said that the target audience is children.
 Since we knew so little about Thailand, a children's museum was just fine with us.
 With the help of a free audioguide, the museum tells an abridged history of Thailand with an international perspective.
 The exhibit first showcases some of the symbols that are most quintessentially Thai, such as the royal throne and ceremonial costume of the Ayutthaya period.
 The subsequent galleries gradually introduce different lesser-known symbols of Thai identity, such as Chut Thai and Sala Thai.

-For me, the most significant section of the museum is the gallery with a tired podium filled with mannequins.
+For me, the most significant section of the museum is the gallery, which features a tired podium filled with mannequins.
 The tiers represent various levels of “Thai-ness”, at least according to the curator’s perspective.
 At the top is a representation of Ravana, the ultimate divinity in Thai Buddhism.
-Near the bottom are water-gun-wielding participants of Songkran and a statue of Ronald McDonald giving the Thai wai greeting gestures.
+Near the bottom are water-gun-wielding participants of Songkran, along with a statue of Ronald McDonald giving the Thai wai greeting gesture.
 The levels of “Thai-ness” are determined by three pillars: nation, religion, and king.
 This national hegemony is said to be a 20th-century invention and a tool for Thaisification.

 While many contemporary Thai scholars raised objections to these three pillars of Thai-ness, it was far from me to judge.
 Flawed or not, this metric does help us to evaluate how many Thais assess their surroundings and cultural traditions.
-Few things could embody all three elements, so I could not help wondering whether this understanding of Thai-ness is a project by the Thai military to elevate the monarchy for their political ambitions.
-Thailand’s strict Lèse-majesté laws certainly cement the monopoly of the Thai identity.
+Few things could embody all three elements, so I could not help but wonder whether this understanding of Thai-ness is a project by the Thai military to elevate the monarchy in support of their political ambitions.
+Thailand’s strict Lèse-majesté laws certainly cement the government’s monopoly of the Thai identity.

 Talat Noi